thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Responding to the Completion of the Task

 Once the task has completed, the block we just defined will be invoked with the relevant `data`, `response`, and `error` as arguments.
-Replace the error log in the completion block with the following:
+Replace the comment in the completion block with the following:

+	// HUMRailsClient.m

     if (!error) {
-        	// Set the user session user ID
-            NSDictionary *responseDictionary = [NSJSONSerialization
+    	// Set the user session properties using the response NSDictionary *responseDictionary = [NSJSONSerialization
                                             JSONObjectWithData:data
                                             options:kNilOptions
                                             error:nil];
+        [HUMUserSession setUserToken:responseDictionary[@"device_token"]];
-            [HUMUserSession setUserID:responseDictionary[@"device_token"]];
+        [HUMUserSession setUserID:responseDictionary[@"id"]];

-            // Create a new contiguration with the user ID NSURLSessionConfiguration *newConfiguration =
+        // Create a new contiguration with new token NSURLSessionConfiguration *newConfiguration =
             self.session.configuration;
         [newConfiguration setHTTPAdditionalHeaders:
             @{
                 @"Accept" : @"application/json",
                 @"Content-Type" : @"application/json",
-                    @"X-DEVICE-TOKEN" : responseDictionary[@"device_token"]
+                @"tb-device-token" : responseDictionary[@"device_token"]
             }];
+        [self.session finishTasksAndInvalidate];
         self.session = [NSURLSession sessionWithConfiguration:
                         newConfiguration];
     }

-        // Execute the block regardless of the error dispatch_async(dispatch_get_main_queue(), ^{
+    // Execute the completion block regardless of the error dispatch_async(dispatch_get_main_queue(), ^{
         block(error);
     });

 If there is no error, we can create a dictionary using the response data from the task.
-This dictionary will contain a device_token that the rails app created to identify the user of this device.
-Now that we have a device_token from the rails app, we can save it using the `setUserID:` class method on HUMUserSession.
+This dictionary will contain a `device_token` and an `id`.
+We can save these using the class methods we created on HUMUserSession.

-Since we have a new device_token that we want to start sending in we need to create a `newConfiguration` that is a copy of the old configuration, place the device_token in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.
+Now that we have a device_token that is associated with a user in the database, we want to sign all our requests with it.
+Create a `newConfiguration` that is a copy of the old configuration, place the device_token in the `newConfiguration`'s header, and set `self.session` to a new session that uses the `newConfiguration`.

 Regardless of whether or not there's an error, we want to execute the completion block we passed into the method `createCurrentUserWithCompletionBlock:`.
 Since we will be updating the UI in this completion block, we have to force the completion block to execute on the main thread using `dispatch_async`.
 Alternatively, you could use NSOperationQueue to execute the block on the main thread, but since we are just sending off a block I chose to use `dispatch_async`.

+### Setting the Headers Conditionally

+Now that we have a POST to users method and persist the token we recieve from this method, we can conditionally set our session's headers depending on if we have that token yet.

+Currently, our custom init method sets a new `tb-device-token` and `tb-app-secret` in our headers every time it initializes.
+These are the correct headers for POST to users, but we need different headers for all other reqeusts.

+In the custom init method of our `HUMRailsClient`, change the `headers` variable to a ternary.

+	// HUMRailsClient.m

+    NSDictionary *headers = [HUMUserSession userIsLoggedIn] ?
+        @{
+          @"Accept" : @"application/json",
+          @"Content-Type" : @"application/json",
+          @"tb-device-token" : [HUMUserSession userToken]
+          } :
+        @{
+          @"Accept" : @"application/json",
+          @"Content-Type" : @"application/json",
+          @"tb-device-token" : [[NSUUID UUID] UUIDString],
+          @"tb-app-secret" : HUMAppSecret
+          };

+This ternary depends on the class methods `userIsLoggedIn` and `userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
+It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.

 # Posting a User With AFNetworking